 Yes, you do.

-When you need a Chester professional malpractice attorney, you can turn to the team at the Law Offices of Greg Prosmushkin, P.C. for help.
+When you need a Professional Malpractice Attorney, you can turn to the team at The Law Offices of Greg Prosmushkin, P.C. for help.

 What Is Professional Malpractice?

-You may not know it, but each state has rules of professional conduct that all attorneys must abide by.
+You may not know it, but each state has Rules of Professional Conduct that all attorneys must abide by.
 These are put in place to ensure that an attorney who takes a case always works professionally.
-If a legal professional acts in a manner that is intended to cause harm or is negligent in their duties, then that are liable for legal malpractice claims.
+If legal professional acts in a manner that is intended to cause harm or is negligent in their duties, then that are liable for legal malpractice claims.